chpc-tech-eval/scc/tutorial2/README.md

-# Passwordless ssh
+# Passwordless SSH
-## Generating ssh Keys on your Head Node
+## Generating SSH Keys on your Head Node

-Just as you did so in the previous tutorial when you generated ssh keys [on your workstation](../tutorial1/README.md#generating-ssh-keys), you're now going to do the same on your head node.
-You're then going to copy the newly created key onto you head node and test the new ssh connection, by logging into your compute node.
+Just as you did so in the previous tutorial when you generated SSH keys [on your workstation](../tutorial1/README.md#generating-ssh-keys), you're now going to do the same on your head node.
+You're then going to copy the newly created key onto you head node and test the new SSH connection, by logging into your compute node.

-1. Generate an ssh key on your **head node**:
+1. Generate an SSH key on your **head node**:

    ```bash
    ssh-keygen -t ed25519